-Changes the views dimensions.
-The affect of size changes might depend on the specefic view subclass.
-Some views might use their size to calculate their internal layout - other might only support fixed sizes.
+Changes the view's dimensions.
+The effect of size changes might depend on the specefic view subclass.
+Some views might use their size to calculate their internal layout - others might only support fixed size.

 Note that changing the size here does not redraw the view.
-The screen needs to be redrawn the affected places, to make the size change visible.
+The screen needs to be redrawn to make the size change visible.